rwxrob/zet/20210502122904/README.md

 But y'all are gonna do what you want anyway.
 You have been warned.

 Oh yeah, split keyboards are useless pieces of wacky shit that "appeal to a certain type of person who also is inclined to wear five-finger shoes" (a great quote from green_jenny on Twitch ).

-Oh wait, there actually may be [evidence] to the contrary!
+Oh wait, there actually may be evidence to the contrary!
 Looks like split keyboards might be better.
 I maintain my hypothesis that low profile, low travel keyboards reduce the muscle strain that was the major cause of those studies.
 None of them includes studies with low-profile keyboards.
 Only the shitty mechanical ones.
 And yeah, I agree, a split keyboard beast like that would obviously be better given the travel and muscles required to activate the keys.
-Not so with a low-profile, low-travel, writer-preferred Apple keyboard)
+Not so with a low-profile, low-travel, writer-preferred Apple keyboard).

 [evidence]: <https://www.researchgate.net/publication/23157799_The_Split_Keyboard_An_Ergonomics_Success_Story>